martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 ### Why use pipx? ###

-[pipx](https://pypa.github.io/pipx/) installs each Python package to a _seperate virtual_ Python environment; in turn, this completely removes the potential for any long-term issues.
+[pipx](https://pypa.github.io/pipx/) installs each Python package to a _seperate virtual_ Python environment; as such, this completely removes the potential for any long-term issues.

 ### Is it harder to use? ###